Wongcheukwai/E-Commerce_Recommendation_Prediction/README.md

-# how to do eda and feature engineering on recommendation
+# how to do eda and feature engineering calibration recsys